ericstrobl/CIM/README.md

 CIM is a causal discovery algorithm that can infer causal structure even when cycles, latent variables, selection bias, non-linearity and non-stationarity exist simultaneously.

 CIM assumes that the joint distribution can be modeled as a mixture of DAGs.
-Why?
-Because it turns out that most other causal discovery algorithms orient too many arrowheads in practice, particularly if they allow latent variables and selection bias.
-See it for yourself:
+Most other causal discovery algorithms orient too many arrowheads in practice, particularly if they allow latent variables and selection bias.
+For example: